2017-2018 CCPG Scholarship Program Description

 The 2017-2018 CCPG Scholarship Program will run from September 1, 2017 to August 31, 2018.
 A detailed calendar of educational programs and meetings will be provided and regular attendance is expected.
 Please note that if you are selected, you or your organization will be required to provide a $50 non-refundable annual enrollment fee.

 To apply, applicants must complete and electronically submit the application and supporting documentation to CCPG firstname.lastname@example.org by 5:00 p.m.
-CDT, on Tuesday, August 29, 2017.
-Applications will be reviewed by a selection committee and scholarship winners will be notified electronically by September 6, 2017, and introduced at the bimonthly luncheon program on September 12, 2017 at the University Club in Chicago.
+CDT, on Friday, September 29, 2017.
+Applications will be reviewed by a selection committee and scholarship winners will be notified electronically.
+The winners will be introduced at the bimonthly luncheon program on November 14, 2017 at the University Club in Chicago.

 For additional information about the Chicago Council on Planned Giving Scholarship Program, please contact our Outreach Committee Chair, Michelle DeMent, via email at email@example.com or by phone at (773) 859-1613 or CCPG’s Administrative Manager, Christine Teed via email at firstname.lastname@example.org or by phone at (630) 599-7103.